MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Splatting.md

 ## SPLATTING WITH HASH TABLES

 Use a hash table to splat parameter name and value pairs.
-You can use this format for all parameter types, including positional and named parameters and switch parameters.
+You can use this format for all named parameter types, including switch parameters.

 The following examples compare two `Copy-Item` commands that copy the Test.txt file to the Test2.txt file in the same directory.